 There is an option to view the alternatives in a visual format.
 However, I find it faster and easier to work from the list view.
 Repeat this process for every one of the 317 diamonds available.
 It might seem like you have a million tabs open, but it's just part of the process.

-Choosing the Best from Hundreds of Blue Nile Diamonds:
+Choosing the Best of the Best Blue Nile Diamonds

 I freely admit that it can be daunting to have 111 tabs open in your browser.
 However, you're not going to have that many tabs open because you'll skip over any diamonds with a culet size other than none.